drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **Django quirk: the model save() method will not run validation against data being saved to the database.**

-> Validation means calling the full_clean() method on a djanjo model object.
+    Validation means calling the `full_clean()` method on a djanjo model object.
-  The full_clean() method validates the fields on the model, validates the model as a whole(whatever that means) and valiates uniqueness constraints.
-If you want to run these, since save() does not, then you must call full_clean() explicity.
+    The `full_clean()` method validates the fields on the model, validates the model as a whole(whatever that means and valiates uniqueness constraints.
+If you want to run these, since `save()` does not, then you must call `full_clean()` explicity.

+    *Note*:
+    Some data integrity errors *are* picked up on `save()`.
+It depends on whether the integrity constraint is enforced by the database or via the model.
+If via the model, this means the database has the constraint present due to a migration occurring.

-* **Django quirk: A LOT of configuration for objects such as `ModelForm` objects occur with a nested class named `Meta`.**
+* **Django quirk: A LOT of configuration for Django objects such as `ModelForm` objects occur with a nested class named `Meta` including Django models**

         e.g.